openflighthpc/slurm-job-exporter/README.md

 - Git
 - Ruby (tested with v2.7.1)
 - Ruby `bundle`
+- SLURM Accounting enabled.

 ## Installation
+The exporter must be installed on a suitable host with access to the Slurm command-line interface (specifically `sacct`).

 Clone this git repository and checkout the desired branch / release.
 ```
 git clone